jumpnow/meta-overo/README.md

 This layer depends on:

     URI: git://git.yoctoproject.org/poky.git
-    branch: kirkstone
+    branch: langdale

     URI: git://git.openembedded.org/meta-openembedded
-    branch: kirkstone
+    branch: langdale

     URI: git://git.yoctoproject.org/meta-security.git
-    branch: kirkstone
+    branch: langdale

 Latest commits:

-    poky 2f4691f403
+    poky b50f718e4c
-    meta-openembedded a8055484f
+    meta-openembedded c354f9277
-    meta-security c79262a
+    meta-security 2aa48e6

 meta-overo layer maintainer: Scott Ellis <scott@jumpnowtek.com>

-NOTE: The default defconfig for the 5.15 kernel in this repo has most kernel
+NOTE: The default config for the 6.1 kernel in this repo has most protections
-      protections intentionally disabled.
+      intentionally disabled.
 The purpose is to create an easily exploitable arm32 Linux system.

       Use another kernel defconfig if you are using this repo for something important (bitbake -c menuconfig virtual/kernel)